-FUA decreased by \$15.5 billion as a result of market downturn in the second half of the year.
+FUA decreased by \$15.5b as a result of market downturn in the second half of the year.
 However the net inflow position for the second half highlights that the improvements anticipated from the delivery of product enhancements and strategic repricing initiatives are being realised and on track.

 Gross margin increased as a result of the inclusion of the MLC platforms business for the full year for 2022.
-However the gross margin % reduced from 49bps to 48bps as clients move between products driven by the Platform simplification strategy, along with the repricing initiatives.
+However the gross margin percentage reduced from 49bps to 48bps as clients moved between products driven by the platform simplification strategy and repricing initiatives.